-Photogrammetry cannot effectively obtain ground-level data in forested areas; this is because the thick canopy and understory block light-of-sight to the ground.
+Photogrammetry cannot effectively obtain ground-level data in forested areas; this is because the thick canopy and understory block LOS (Line of Sight) to the ground.
 However, the lasers from the LiDAR scanner can pierce through the layers of vegetation to find their mark on the ground and return accurate data.
 Nevertheless, even in the case of non-forest areas, it may still be challenging to procure accurate data.
 This is because non-forest regions tend to contain more soil, shadow and shrubbery- characteristically, these features can be similar to trees and pose a challenge.
 LiDAR can accurately detect the ground level unfazed by conflicting characteristics.

 Traditionally, if you wanted to capture LiDAR data, your only option would be to rent a manned aeroplane and an appropriate LiDAR scanner.
 Unfortunately, these LiDAR scanners are incredibly expensive, costing upwards of 180,000 USD- that's a considerable investment to bear.
 If you wanted to survey large corridors of land, manned-aeroplane LiDAR scans would be the way to go- giving you the ability to cover the area efficiently.
 But, what if you wanted to survey more modest parcels of land, like a 5 km corridor?